Investors who plan to

 Please mind that the 3rd document is optional for the 4th category of companies; our accounting firm in Georgia can present additional information.

 Companies that are included in the 1st and the 2nd categories are required to submit the pdf versions of the financial documents with the signature of a company director.
-Also, for businesses that fall under the 1st and the 2nd categories, the audit procedure is
+Also, for businesses that fall under the 1st and the 2nd categories, the audit procedure is required by law.

 Georgian law for accounting procedures

-The Law of Georgia for Accounting and Financial Audit provides the legislative framework related to the manner in which companies have to prepare and present the financial statements and keep company’s accounts.
+The Law of Georgia for Accounting and Financial Audit provides the legislative framework related to the manner in which companies have toprepare and present the financial statementsand keep company’s accounts.

 The legislation for private entities stipulates that regulations for accounting procedures are also given by international accounting standards - such as IFRS, which are adopted by the International Accounting Standards Board.